 Cancelled from the United States Aircraft Register - January 24, 1949

-Arrived Melbourne (Essendon) Airport at the conclusion of the ferry flight - January 26, 1949
+It arrived at Melbourne (Essendon) on completion of the ferry flight - January 26, 1949

 Ferry route: London - Castel Benito - Cairo - Karachi - Colombo - Singapore - Darwin - Melbourne

-Operated first Air Ceylon revenue service Melbourne (Essendon) -London - February 04, 1949
+Operated its first Air Ceylon revenue service Melbourne (Essendon) - London (Heathrow) - February 04, 1949

 Reregistered CY-ACB - October 11, 1950

 Sold to Australian National Airways Pty Ltd - December 1950

 Entered onto the Australian Aircraft register as VH-INZ - December 21, 1950